NethServer/docs/administrator-manual/en/backup.rst

 - sFTP (FTP over SSH)

 Rsync doesn't support encryption nor compression on the destination.
-But during data transfer, sFTP assures encryption and data are compressed to minimize bandwidth usage.
+During data transfer, sFTP assures encryption and data is compressed to minimize bandwidth usage.

 Primary backup
 ---------------

 This is the default system backup which can be configured and restored using the web interface.
-It can be scheduled once a day, can include system logs and implements notifications to system administrator or to an external mail address.
+It can be scheduled once a day, can include system logs and implements notifications to the system administrator or to an external mail address.

 Storage backends